JiuqingDong/PDOOD/Readme.md

-# Embracing Uncertainty- Efficient Tuning is a Key for Unknown Plant Disease Recognition
+# Embracing Uncertainty: The Impact of Fine-tuning Paradigms on Unknown Plant Diseases Recognition

 * This code is an implementation of our manuscript: Embracing Uncertainty: The Impact of Fine-tuning Paradigms on Unknown Plant Diseases Recognition.